 On the day of visiting Barbecoa however the logistical challenges came from a different source, we were fraught with London underground travelling nightmares (lifts, escalators and lines not working), running late and arriving in the rain the restaurant was extremely gracious and had held the table.

 The first thing that you notice entering Barbecoa is the restaurants high volted ceilings with floor to ceiling glass windows.
-It has breathtaking views overlooking the magnificent St Paul's Cathedral
+It has breathtaking views overlooking the magnificent St Paul's Cathedral.

 Perusing the drinks menu we begin to relax, watching the drizzle fall on the beautiful St Paul's cathedral and spying on the chefs in the open planned kitchen hard at work.